s p a c e f o r l i f e

 published under the CC BY-NC-ND 4.0 licence.

 Proceedings are published annually under the title Space for Life, licensed under CC BY-NC-ND 4.0 and archived in DSpace.
+All volumes of the proceedings follow the same editorial and ethical standards described in the Publishing Ethics and Malpractice Statement.

 Proceedings 2026 (forthcoming): Space for Life – ISBN, DOI links to be added